Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 WIth Hello Bar, for instance, you can use leading questions to guide the visitor toward the conversion.

-For instance, maybe I sell fitness gear.
-I have a lead magnet, such as a guide to getting stronger in 30 days or less, but I want to prime my audience.
+For instance, maybe we sell fitness gear.
+We have a lead magnet, such as a guide to getting stronger in 30 days or less, but we want to prime my audience.

 Use a Great Call to Action on Your Lead Capturing Page 1